 The MBBS programme falls under the regulations of the Quality Assurance Agency, and also conforms to local quality assurance requirements imposed by the Singapore Medical Council, NTU Singapore and LKCMedicine.
 Academic subject and professional experts from local and overseas institutions are appointed as external examiners for LKCMedicine.
 The team of external examiners includes a Joint External Examiner who is also an external examiner for Imperial’s MBBS programme.
 This ensures that the standard of LKCMedicine’s MBBS programme is consistent with Imperial’s and on par with the other medical schools recognised by the Singapore Medical Council.

 In the first two years of the programme, students attend lessons at both the Novena and Yunnan Garden campuses, and spend a half day per week at a polyclinic.
 In the next three years, students are based primarily at healthcare facilities throughout Singapore, under the three healthcare clusters – NHG, SingHealth and NUHS.

-Final year LKCMedicine students embark on a 6-week overseas elective at Imperial and various countries including the UK, Australia, Japan, Thailand, India and others.
+Final year LKCMedicine students embark on a 6-week overseas elective in various countries including the UK, Australia, Japan, Thailand, India and others.